angular/angular/aio/content/guide/router-tutorial-toh.md

 <code-example header="src/app/page-not-found.component.html (404 component)" path="router/src/app/page-not-found/page-not-found.component.html"></code-example>

-Now when the user visits `/sidekicks`, or any other invalid URL, the browser displays "Page not found".
+Now when the user visits `/sidekicks`, or any other invalid URL, the browser displays **Page not found**.
 The browser address bar continues to point to the invalid URL.

 <a id="redirect"></a>